 Faculty wishing to record a class session will provide students with the learning outcomes or rationale for the recording prior to obtaining written consent from the participants.
 The faculty will provide written description of the process used to destroy or delete the recording.
 A student not willing to participate in the recording may be given an alternative assignment without academic penalty.

-3.3 Professional and Personal Conduct
+4.5 Professional and Personal Conduct

 Professional conduct is different from academic conduct, but is still an important part of a student’s pursuit of employment in many professional careers.
 Professional conduct is appropriate conduct as defined by a professional organization.
 Many professions have specific codes of conduct that must be adhered to in order to become, or remain as, a

 Loyalist College requires that students in programs leading to professional designations must demonstrate behaviour appropriate to practice in those professions.
-When a student’s behaviour is inconsistent with the expectations of a given profession, it will be considered an incident of professional misconduct, and the student may immediately be removed from the course or program by the dean as required when safety of the environment is compromised by the behaviour.
-A student demonstrating professional misconduct may receive a course failure up to and including suspension or expulsion from any practicum, fieldwork, or program at the dean’s discretion based on guidelines from professional bodies.
+When a student’s behaviour is inconsistent with the expectations of a given profession, it will be considered an incident of professional misconduct, and the student may be immediately removed from the course or program by the Dean as required when safety of the environment is compromised by the behaviour.
+A student demonstrating professional misconduct may receive a course failure up to and including suspension or expulsion from any practicum, fieldwork, or program at the Dean’s discretion based on guidelines from professional bodies.

-For a list of professional codes of conduct, please see Appendix C.
+For a list of professional codes of conduct, please see appendix C.

 In addition to professional conduct, Loyalist College expects that students will exhibit appropriate personal conduct (conduct not determined by a professional body) that is in accordance with good citizenship as well as institutional policies.
 The following activities will not be tolerated and will be treated in the same manner as incidents of professional misconduct:

-- Coercion: persuading someone to do something through the use of force or threats.
+Coercion: persuading someone to do something through the use of force or threats.

-- Dishonesty: behaving in a fraudulent or deceitful manner.
+Dishonesty: behaving in a fraudulent or deceitful manner.

-- Breach of confidentiality: sharing confidential information that was communicated
+Breach of confidentiality: sharing confidential information that was communicated

-3.4 Relationships with Loyalist College Community Members
+4.6 Relationships with Loyalist College community members

-Relationships outside the classroom refers to student-to-student, student to faculty, and student to staff interactions in such areas as the Student Access Lab (SAL), outside of the building, gymnasium, lounges, cafeterias, and other Loyalist College spaces designed for students to use, either for study, for access to services, or for socializing, and interactions that occur off campus in activities sponsored by Loyalist College.
+Relationships outside the classroom refers to student-to-student, student-to-faculty, and student-to-staff interactions in such areas as the Student Access Lab (SAL), outside of the building, gymnasium, lounges, cafeterias, and other Loyalist College spaces designed for students to use, either for study, for access to services, or for socializing, and interactions that occur off-campus in activities sponsored by Loyalist College.

-Students are expected to demonstrate courtesy and respect in all their interactions with other students, faculty and staff members, including communications on the internet and any forms of social media.
+Students are expected to demonstrate courtesy and respect in all their interactions with other students, faculty, and staff members, including communications on the internet and any forms of social media.

 Student interactions with faculty and staff outside the classroom can occur in two (2) contexts:

-- Feel free to discuss, in a courteous and respectful manner, any issue concerning their academic standing or learning experience with the faculty member who is teaching them;
+Feel free to discuss, in a courteous and respectful manner, any issue concerning their academic standing or learning experience with the faculty member who is teaching them.

-- Schedule any discussion to take place during the office hours that may be posted by that faculty member or at a mutually determined time;
+Schedule any discussion to take place during the office hours that may be posted by that faculty member or at a mutually determined time.

-Please see AOP 216 Academic Integrity
+Please see AOP 216 Academic Integrity.

 Smoking is strictly forbidden in non-designated areas and will fall within the responsibility of security personnel to monitor and address.